rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 Good typography will:

 - Allow readers to comfortably consume your message
-- Increase accessibility on numerous devices and mediums and for numerous audiences
+- Increase accessibility on numerous devices and mediums for a wide audience
 - Keep users around longer and keep them coming back
 - Add a consistent branding and trustworthy name to your company